Optimal Control of Multiclass Fluid Queueing Networks: A Machine Learning Approach: Computational Experiments

 \section{Computational Experiments}

 This section presents the findings of computational experiments conducted on MFQNETs with varying sizes.
 We analyze the accuracy of the policy learned by Algorithm \ref{alg:main} and compare its online application speed with that of the algorithm by \citet{evgenyweiss2021}.
 In addition, we provide insights on the optimal policy of MFQNET control problems by presenting some of the actual decision trees.
 We also apply OCT-H with sparsity on several MFQNET problems and analyze the impact of sparsity on the performance and the resulting decision tree.
 The networks in this section are taken from \citep{robustfluid} and \citep{evgenyweiss2021}.
+Finally, we compare the robust and the deterministic policies on the criss-cross and the Rybko-Stolyar networks described in Section \ref{sec:example}.